Skip to content

 Color Settings in ASS

-Taking &HAABBGGRR as an example, &HAABBGGRR is a hexadecimal format used to represent colors, which includes the transparency of the color and the value of the color itself.
-This format is used to define subtitle color attributes, such as PrimaryColour, OutlineColour, and BackColour.
+In &HAABBGGRR, &HAABBGGRR is a hexadecimal format used to represent colors, which includes the transparency of the color and the color value itself.
+This format is used to define the color attributes of subtitles, such as PrimaryColour, OutlineColour, and BackColour.

 The meaning is as follows:

-• AA: Transparency (Alpha channel), indicating the transparency of the color.
+• AA: Alpha (transparency channel), indicating the transparency of the color.

 • BB: Blue component.